-- 93. After testing all electronics, cover your receiver, ESC, and the slots you buried wires in, with clear tape and/or laminate to keep the radio from ejecting in an accident.
+- 115. After testing all electronics, cover your receiver, ESC, and the slots you buried wires in, with clear tape and/or laminate to keep the radio from ejecting in an accident.
 The ESC gets hot and needs ventilation.
-The receiver and wires do not. - 94.
+The receiver and wires do not. - 116.
 Add any other decals as you wish, but be careful not to add so much that it changes the Center of Gravity.
-The lighter, the better! - 95.
-If you are using fins, hold the fins in place against the ends of each wing, and make a 1" (2.5cm) mark in the center of the fin, where it meets the top of the wing, then use your razor blade to cut out that 1" (2.5cm) section in the fin. - 96.
+The lighter, the better! - 117.
+Use your razor blade to cut out that 1" (2.5cm) section in the fin. - 118.
 Shape the nose and top of the fin as desired.
+Paint the fins if desired.

-- 97. Use Goop (or Shoe Goo) to glue the fins to the ends of the wings, with the slit just above the top of the wing. - 98.
+- 119. Use Goop (or Shoe Goo) to glue the fins to the ends of the wings, with the slit just above the top of the wing. - 120.
 Place a 2" (5cm) wide strip of Extreme Tape along the entire bottom of the fin, wrapping around to the bottom of the wing.
-Allow the glue to dry. - 99.
-Cut a 1" (2.5cm) wide strip of Extreme Tape and feed it through the slit in the fin, so that the tape attaches to both the top and bottom of the wing, around the bottom portion of the fin. - 100.
-Install prop with numbers facing the plane (if prop is installed backwards, it will not give you the necessary power). - 101.
+Allow the glue to dry. - 121.
+Cut a 1" (2.5cm) wide strip of Extreme Tape and feed it through the slit in the fin, so that the tape attaches to both the top and bottom of the wing, around the bottom portion of the fin. - 122.
+Install prop with numbers facing the plane (if prop is installed backwards, it will not give you the necessary power). - 123.
 Test the throttle and make sure the motor is turning in the correct direction.
 If not, unplug two of the three connectors between the motor and the ESC and reverse them.
-Try again. - 102.
-Check your CG, the throw on the elevons, your linkages and reflex (slight up trim on the elevons) before launching. - 103.
+Try again. - 124.
+Check your CG, the throw on the elevons, your linkages and reflex (slight up trim on the elevons) before launching. - 125.
 It's always a good idea to have someone else double check your work.
 Field test and range check your equipment, then launch, trim, and enjoy!